polypoly-eu/polyPod/core/utils/silly-i18n/README.md

 # silly-i18n

 A simple i18n module, following the format and API of i18next.
+It takes a language and an hash with language as primary keys, namespaces as secondary keys, and string names as tertiary keys.

 ## Usage